graevy/quatloo/content/posts/internet.md

 VPNs are a node between user and endpoint; you have to trust them to use them.
 [Mullvad](https://mullvad.net/en/) is a frequently recommended vpn service.
 These are not as private as people tend to believe.

 Darknet markets come and go all the time.
 At the moment, https://darknet.markets/ has a lot of links.
+You can only use these links in a TOR browser.

 Monero is the current anonymous cryptocurrency of choice.

 # Piracy